-4c.
+c.
 A histogram is appropriate for grouped data.

 5. The line chart displays an upward trend, meaning that support has been increasing over time.

 6. The line chart displays an upward trend, meaning that the number of wiretap authorizations issued annually has increased over time.